Ashfield District Council issues two types of annual vehicle licences:

 If you wish to change the vehicle that is currently licensed the replacement vehicle must be less than 5 years of age at the time that you submit your application to the Licensing Team.
 The procedure to be followed can be found within the Vehicle Application Pack.
 In effect it is the same procedure as that for a New Vehicle Application.

 Transferring the Ownership of a Licensed Vehicle

 If you sell a licensed vehicle you must inform the Licensing Team in writing that you have done so (including to whom, when, and details of the licence number, and the make and model of the vehicle).
-If you purchase a vehicle that is already licensed, you must complete a “Transfer of Ownership” application and submit your application by way of an appointment with the Licensing Officer within 14 days of you purchasing the vehicle.
+If you purchase a vehicle that is already licensed, you must complete a “Transfer of Ownership” application and submit your application by way of a pre-booked Virtual Appointment with the Licensing Officer within 14 days of you purchasing the vehicle.

 Loss of Licence Plate

-If for any reason you lose the licence plate, you must contact the Licensing Team immediately to arrange and pay for a replacement plate, and visit us to collect the plate.
+If for any reason you lose the licence plate, you must contact the Licensing Team immediately to arrange and pay for a replacement plate, which will be posted to you.
 The cost of a replacement plate is £29.00.
 If you also need a replacement "plate holder bracket" these can be obtained from the Motor Transport Department and currently cost £10.00.

 Compliance Checks of Licensed Vehicles